Non-reciprocal interactions between condensates in chemically active mixtures

-In the future, it will interesting to extend this study to the case of chemically active suspensions with a large number of components \cite{Parkavousi2025}, investigate the cases when metabolic fluxes can themselves be the drivers of non-equilibrium phase separation \cite{Cotton2022}, and explore possible roles of the emerging phenomenology in origins of life scenarios \cite{OuazanReboul2023b}.
+In the future, it would be interesting to extend this study to chemically active suspensions with a large number of components \cite{Parkavousi2025}, incorporate systems with fluid flow to address Marangoni-driven dynamics \cite{maass2016swimming,michelin_self-propulsion_2023}, investigate the cases when metabolic fluxes are themselves the drivers of non-equilibrium phase separation \cite{Cotton2022} and explore possible roles of the emerging phenomenology in origins of life scenarios \cite{OuazanReboul2023b}.

 \acknowledgements We acknowledge support from the Max Planck School Matter to Life and the MaxSynBio Consortium which are jointly funded by the Federal Ministry of Education and Research (BMBF) of Germany and the Max Planck Society.